-Report from the CDC goes on to say that Sebek’s death was the most recent deaths as a result of the flesh-eating bacteria recently reported.
+A report from the CDC goes on to say that Sebek’s death was the most recent death as a result of the flesh-eating bacteria recently reported.

 More statistics on Vibriosis in the United States

-The disease is common between May and October when the water temperature is high, resulting in up to 80% of vibriosis infection.
+The disease is common between May and October when the water temperature is high, resulting in up to 80% of vibriosis infections.

 An estimate from CDC’s agency website indicates that in the United States, over 80,000 disease incidences are brought about by Vibriosis.
 The most common disease-causing species is the Vibrio parahaemolyticus, responsible for 45,000 of the 80,000 illnesses yearly.

 Quite a good number of patients with mild cases of the disease do recover within three days.
 But those with vibrio vulnificus; do become seriously sick needing intensive care or even amputation of their limbs.
-One in about five people do die within the first two days of sickness.
+One in about five people dies within the first two days of sickness.

 Amaro C., Biosca E. G. (1996).
 Vibrio vulnificus biotype 2, pathogeneic for eels, is also an opportunistic pathogen for humans.
 Appl.
 Environ.
 Microbiol.
 62, 1454.